apache/shardingsphere/docs/document/content/test-manual/integration-test/_index.en.md

 Edit the corresponding information:
   - Name: A descriptive name, such as e2e-debug.
   - Host: A IP that can access docker, such as 127.0.0.1
-  - Port: debugging port 3308.
+  - Port: debugging port(will set in next step).
   - use module classpath: The root directory of the project shardingsphere.

 After editing the above information, run Run -> Run -> e2e-debug in IDEA to start the remote debug of IDEA.